Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 In short, the interdisciplinary curriculum, strong alumni network and practical business practice are exactly what I need to take my next career step.

-#### 2.4 Favorite cource
+#### 2.4 Favorite course

-This program provides interdisciplinary courses, which update continuously with the fast developing tech world.
+This program provides interdisciplinary courses, which update continuously with the rapid developing tech world.
 Among all of them, "E-marketing" and "Entrepreneurship development and ventures in Asia" are particular appealing to me.

 I'm really into the "E-marketing" course, because I'm now in charge of the development of financial product marketing.
 And I'm eager to better create a customer-centered strategies using the latest technology.
 I love how it combines traditional marketing with digital tools, like social media and email to enhance customer interactions.
 Learning about interactive marketing and CRM will give me the skills to tailor products to individual consumers, which is essential in today’s market.